jcatrysse/redmine_issue_todo_lists2/README.md

 ## Features
 * Create to-do lists per project
 * Add individual issues with or without comments per to-do list (also cross project possible)
-* Or create to-do lists with solely text items
+* Or create to-do lists with solely text items (resolved)
 * Order these issues / items per drag and drop
 * Add and remove issues to/from to-do list by context menu (even bulk adding possible)
 * Autocomplete for issues (as with issue relations)